 Continuous learning isn’t without risks:

-• Feedback loops that optimize for wrong metrics
+• Feedback loops that optimize for the wrong metrics

 • Local maxima that miss better strategies